-If you're every craving Indonesian food, give Aneka Rasa a try.
+If you're ever craving Indonesian food, give Aneka Rasa a try.
 They have a few locations around the world for you to pop in to.
-And if you want more food recommendations to try in Amsterdam, read HERE.
-Or read THIS to see what touristy activities we got up to during our visit.
+And if you want more food recommendations to try in Amsterdam, read our list of street food.

 Thanks for reading!
 Happy eating! 😋